GoogleCloudPlatform/service-extensions/callouts/python/README.md

 docker run --network host -P service-callout-example
 ```

 Using the `-P` flag tells the docker to connect the exposed ports to the local machine's ports.
 Additionally, setting `--network host` tells docker to connect the image to the `0.0.0.0` or `localhost` ip address.

-# TODO
-- Split out the server into two files so that grpc packages are not needed when just using the HTTP version of the server.